List of Neighbours characters introduced in 2005: Gabrielle Walker

-Gabrielle Walker, played by Linda Hartley-Clark, made her first on-screen appearance on 14 April 2005.
-Gabrielle is hired to work in the General Store by Harold Bishop and they strike up a friendship.
+Gabrielle Walker, played by Linda Hartley-Clark, made her first appearance on 14 April 2005.
 In April, it was announced that Hartley-Clark would be returning to Neighbours for a four-week guest stint as the "mysterious" Gabrielle Walker.
 Hartley-Clark previously played Kerry Bishop and when she received the call asking her to return she said "my first response was, 'How?
 She's dead!'
 When I heard the storyline they had planned, I thought it was good and said yes right away."
 Gabrielle "sparks a bizarre relationship" with Harold Bishop (Ian Smith), who is shocked by her likeness to his deceased daughter.

 When he is interviewing prospective employees for the General Store, Harold Bishop is shocked when Gabrielle walks in the Store.
 Harold is distracted during the interview and he apologises to Gabrielle and explains that she reminds him of someone he used to know.
 Harold then hires Gabrielle after realising she is perfect for the job.
 When Lou Carpenter (Tom Oliver) sees Gabrielle he is also stunned and after Harold calls her Kerry, he explains that she looks like his dead daughter.
 He assures her that it would not be a problem for him.
 Gabrielle tells Harold that she recently moved to the city from Shepparton, where her mother had just died.
 She explains that she want to work to get money for a ticket to Darwin, where she hopes to reunite with her father.

-Gabrielle joins Harold at the Scarlet Bar to try and come up with a plan to prevent Ramsay Street being brought by the council.
+Gabrielle joins Harold at the Scarlet Bar to try and come up with a plan to prevent Ramsay Street being bought by the council.
 Harold's son, David (Kevin Harrington), arrives with his wife, Liljana (Marcella Russo) and they are both shocked to meet Gabrielle.
 Their reactions make her realise that the situation is too awkward and she quits her job.
 Harold goes to visit her in the city and offers to take her out for dinner.
 During the evening, Harold tells Gabrielle about his family and David and Liljana's marriage troubles.
 While she is comforting him, Gabrielle kisses Harold.
 He quickly leaves, but he returns with a photo of Kerry and Gabrielle realises how much she looks like her and how difficult things must be for Harold.
 Gabrielle and Harold clear the air and their friendship grows stronger, especially when she supports him through David's troubles.
 Harold offers Gabrielle the money for her ticket to Darwin, but she wonders whether to leave her new friend behind.
 However, when Kerry's daughter, Sky (Stephanie McIntosh), meets Gabrielle, she feels like she has a second chance to get to know her mother.
 This makes Gabrielle feel awkward as she does not know Sky, and she and Harold decide that it is best if she leaves for Darwin.